jeremypruitt/sudoers-report/README.md

 $ bin/sudoers-report --help
 ```

-This will parse s sudoers file for a given hostname and return all
+This will parse a sudoers file for a given hostname and return all
 relevant user aliases and specs:

 ```bash